Unlocking Exploration in RLVR: Uncertainty-aware Advantage Shaping for Deeper Reasoning: Conclusion

 \section{Conclusion}

 In this work, we introduced UnCertainty-aware Advantage Shaping (UCAS), a fine-grained advantage estimation framework that leverages internal confidence signals without requiring additional reward models.
-By jointly modeling uncertainty at both the response and token levels, UCAS reshapes advantages to highlight critical uncertain reasoning steps and suppress overconfident yet erroneous segments.
+By jointly modeling uncertainty at both the response and token levels, UCAS reshapes advantages to highlight critical uncertain reasoning steps, suppress overconfident errors, and preserve non-negative token-level updates on positive trajectories.
 Experimental results on major mathematical reasoning benchmarks show that UCAS achieves substantial performance improvements over GRPO and its enhanced variants.
 Analysis of the training dynamics further reveals that, as training progresses, UCAS demonstrates steadily increasing rewards, longer reasoning chains, and an entropy trajectory that first declines and then rises, reflecting stronger exploratory capability.
 These findings indicate that uncertainty-aware advantage shaping offers an effective pathway toward more robust reinforcement learning for large language models.